-There is a good chance that if you grew up in a household where physical punishment was acceptable, you were spanked when your parents had an emotional reaction to something you did.
+There’s a good chance that if you grew up in a household where physical punishment was acceptable, you were spanked when your parents had an emotional reaction to something you did.

-For example, if your child breaks a window, instead of becoming emotional while you think about the expense and repair time that it will take to fix it, focus on the fact that there is a solution to the problem.
-Calmly explain your child’s responsibility in the solution – whether he or she will not receive an allowance until the window is paid for or if she or he will not be allowed to play ball in that area of the yard or whatever other logical consequence you may choose.
+For example, if your child breaks a window instead of becoming emotional (angry) while you think about the expense and repair time involved, focus on the fact that there is a solution to the problem.
+Calmly explain your child’s responsibility in the solution – whether they will use their allowance to pay for the repair or if they won’t be allowed to play ball in that area of the yard or whatever other logical consequence you choose.

 Tell Your Children How You Feel

-Other times I have been able to come back to the situation and explain why the task must be done or the behavior must be stopped and because I was non-emotional about it, my child was not defensive and was able to fully cooperate.
+Other times I’ve come back to the situation to explain why the task must be done or the behavior must be stopped and because I was non-emotional about it, my child wasn’t defensive and was able to fully cooperate.

 Let Your Children Help You

-Now, it wasn’t often that my children would actually tell me to stop — a yelling parent is an intimidating parent–but every once in a while they’d meekly remind me that I wasn’t suppose to yell.
-Even now my oldest will ask me to calm down and will offer a hug if I’m teetering on the verge of raising my voice toward one of his brothers.
-I appreciate his bold protectiveness of his brothers and his way of showing us all that a kind word can turn away wrath.
+Even as tweens my boys asked me to calm down and offered a hug if they saw me teetering on the verge of raising my voice toward one of their brothers.
+I appreciated their bold protectiveness of their brothers and their way of showing us all that a kind word can turn away wrath.

 Let Your Partner Help You